Related News items

 -

-Over the next six months we will be working to examine all areas of the organisation.
+Since July 2023 we have been working to examine all areas of the organisation.
 The aim of this process will be to determine the necessary actions required to strengthen our financial position, including reforming how we deliver our core business that ensures that we remain the leading advocate for surgical standards, training and education.

 -